sohag1192/NGINX-with-the-RTMP-module-and-configures-scripts/README.md

-"Script by @Sohag1192", which installs NGINX with the RTMP module, sets up two HLS applications (live and hls), serves streams on HTTP port 8080, and enables NGINX auto-start at boot.
+"Script by @Sohag1192", which installs NGINX with the RTMP module, sets up two HLS applications (live and hls), serves streams on HTTP , and enables NGINX auto-start at boot.

 Ubuntu RTMP HLS: